djsamseng/BibleNotes/README.md

 > Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 > Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 > I won’t lay anything heavy or ill-fitting on you.
 > Keep company with me and you’ll learn to live freely and lightly.
+(NIV)

 - Jesus frees us from the law
   - Instead he gives us a spirit led life.
 One that does good because it is a joyful way to live